How do I know if I qualify for a Consumer Proposal?

 If you do choose to file with us, we will have a duty to disclose anything you have told us in those meetings that is material to your filing, and will not be able to ignore it.

 What legal aspects of bankruptcy or proposals do I need to understand?

-Don’t hesitate to ask your Trustee for clarification on any of these requirements before signing, we will be happy to take the time to make sure you understand them.
+Don’t hesitate to ask your Trustee for clarification before signing, we will be happy to take the time to make sure you understand them.